flowx-ai/docs-flowx/docs/building-blocks/process/subprocess.md

 * by using a StartSubprocess action inside any of the task nodes in the process
 * by adding a custom Subprocess Run node type in the process

-In both cases, by default, the sub-process will inherit all of the parent process parameter values.
-It can be configured to inherit only some of the parameter values from its parent.
+In both cases, by default, the sub-process will inherit all the parent process parameter values.
+It can be configured to inherit only some parameter values from its parent.
 The available action parameters for this are:

 * _paramsToCopy_ - choose which of the keys from the parent process parameters to be copied to the sub-process
 * _withoutParams_ - choose which of the keys from the parent process parameters are to be ignored when copying parameter values from the parent process to the sub-process